nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 Even within the U.S., transmission patterns are highly complex.
 <br><br>
-For example, recent samples from Connecticut are both ancestral to and intermingled with samples from Washington state.
+For example, recent samples from Connecticut (selected tips) are both ancestral to and intermingled with samples from Washington state (faded tips).
 While more data is needed to draw firm conclusions, this suggests that there has been recent transmission between even very distant parts of the country.
 <br><br>
 This highlights that the transmission patterns across the U.S. are far more complex than is represented in the currently available data.